Aniakchak National Monument and Preserve: National monument

 Interest in a National Park Service unit at Aniakchak was renewed in the 1960s.
 In 1964, newly appointed Park Service director George B. Hartzog Jr. initialed a study of Alaskan lands titled Operation Great Land.
 The study recommended protection of Aniakchak.
 Further studies supported the report's recommendations.
 In the interim, the Aniakchak caldera was designated a national natural landmark in August 1970.
-In 1971 the Alaska Native Claims Settlement Act (ANCSA), which established a framework for the disposition of federal lands in Alaska.
+In 1971 the Alaska Native Claims Settlement Act (ANCSA) was passed, which established a framework for the disposition of federal lands in Alaska.
 The process dictated by ANCSA required agencies to "withdraw" lands which they felt they should administer.
 The Park Service withdrew 740200 acre around Mount Aniakchak in 1973.
 The same year a 1500000 acre Aniakchak Caldera National Recreation Area was proposed, extending to both sides of the peninsula and including Port Heiden on Bristol Bay.
 Opposition from native groups and the presence of mining claims on some lands forced a scaled-back plan for Aniakchak Caldera National Monument that, at 580000 acre, was close to the present area.
 At about the same time the Aniakchak River was nominated for the National Wild and Scenic Rivers System.

 The proposal for a national recreation area was in part a response to concerns that national monument designation would prohibit sport hunting.
 An early version of the Alaska National Interest Lands Conservation Act (ANILCA), introduced in 1977, addressed the hunting issue by proposing a national monument in the core of the area around the caldera and a national preserve, which would allow sport hunting, in adjacent areas.
 By late 1978 the bill had become stalled in Congress.
 With a deadline approaching for the disposition of the lands, President Jimmy Carter was compelled to act.